 Arriving in the USA

 It is rare for J-1 Visa holders to encounter difficulties when crossing the U.S. border.
-However, if the participant is agitated, acts suspiciously, or if he or she is missing any documents, CBP officials may detain the participant for further questioning.
-If he or she does not have the DS-2019 Form available, the participant may be detained and may also be flagged in the computer system, thus causing delays on future trips to the U.S. A missing DS-2019 Form may also cause the CBP official to deny the participant entry into the U.S.
+However, if participants are agitated, act suspiciously, or if they are missing any documents, CBP officials may detain them for further questioning.
+If participants do not have the DS-2019 Form available, they may be detained and may also be flagged in the computer system, thus causing delays on future trips to the U.S. CBP officials may also just deny entry into the U.S. if participants do not have their DS-2019 Form with them upon arrival to the U.S.

 Next: SEVIS »